28mm/blast-radius/doc/embedded.md

 </script>
 ````

 That's it.
-Ideas to simplify this process strongly desired.
+Ideas to simplify this process are strongly desired.